AcuMedia/react-toast-notifications-nextjs13/README.md

-# A few changes were made to jossmac's react-toast-notifications so that it compiles with Next.js 13
+Update: A few changes were made to jossmac's react-toast-notifications so that it compiles with Next.js 13

+---

 # 🚨 Not Maintained